 These damned fine donuts take a long time to make, they’re not a Sunday morning breakfast treat, unless you want to get up at 5 a.m. to start them.
 Every second is worth it, especially if you have something to kill the waiting time.
 You mix.
 Let rise.
 Punch.
 Roll.
 Cut.
 Set aside to rise.
 Fry, cool, and fill.
 Again, every second of it is worth it and fortunately they’re not too complex that the average person can’t make it.

 And there’s a secret that makes them not overly soaked in oil.
 Vodka.
-I’m a big lover of vodka ever since that stint in Ukraine, I get it and I marvel in its beauty and taste and swish it around in my mouth before swallowing.
+I’m a big lover of vodka ever since that stint in Ukraine, I get it and I marvel at its beauty and taste and swish it around in my mouth before swallowing.
 But vodka in a donut?
 Perfect?
 The vodka is actually what keeps the dough from being laden down with oil.
 As the dough cooks, the vodka heats and evaporates, offsetting the oil from seeping to the middle.
 It’s genius.
 A colleague of mine speculated this is why beer battered fish is less greasy than non-beer batters.
 While I can’t confirm that, the logic is there.

 So, want to take the plunge and make your own homemade Polish jelly donuts?
 Here’s the paczki recipe I used, the one my mom clipped and transcribed from the old yellowed newspaper: